angerangel/playerwidget/README.md

 # playerwidget
-A new player for livecode
+A new Linux player for livecode

+It has all he commands of mplayer slave mode